8kto/talk-early-arcade-games/src/slides/02-sega.md

-# Where is the roots?
+# Where are the roots?

 ---
 In 1940, American businessmen Martin Bromley, Irving Bromberg, and James Humpert formed **Standard Games** in Honolulu, Hawaii.